ManuelFay/ManuelFay.github.io/_news/phd_start.md

 related_posts: false
 ---

-Started my PhD at MICS and Illuin Technology ! :sparkles: :smile:
+Started my PhD at MICS and Illuin Technology !

+***

+I'll be working with Pierre Colombo and Illuin Technology on various NLP topics with a particular focus on industrial applications of LLMs.
+Excited to start!